March 25, 2021

 What is DOM?
 I Quick Introduction

-In order to understand what DOM Ready trigger in GTM is, first you need to have at least a very basic understanding of what DOM is in general.
+In order to understand what DOM Ready trigger in GTM is, first, you need to have at least a very basic understanding of what DOM is in general.
 Document Object Model (a.k.a. the DOM) is a dynamic tree-like hierarchical representation of the website’s document.
-It allows manipulating the website’s document, get values of current website elements, add new, edit or remove existing ones.
+It allows manipulating the website’s document, getting values of current website elements, adding new, editing, or removing existing ones.

 If you go to any website and open its source (e.g. CTRL+U on Chrome (Windows)), you’ll see the HTML code of the page.
 This is the code that a developer wrote to make the website what it looks like right now.